Structured insight: each level builds skills for understanding, repair, and connection.

 Boundary | Critique ≠ contempt; design alternatives. |

-Mode lens | Often Defense/Manipulation. |
+Mode lens | Protect → Manipulation → Oppression |

 5) Capital Filter

-Job | Shows how resources/visibility are gatekept and who gets seen. |
+Job | Shows how resources and visibility are gatekept—and who gets seen. |

-Maps | Hidden criteria, credibility theater, access rules. |
+Maps | Hidden criteria, credibility theater, networks, access rules.
+Capital here is not just money, but social, cultural, and symbolic forms. |

 Use when | Good work remains invisible or underpaid. |

-Signals | Network bias, scarcity pressure, status hurdles. |
+Signals | Network bias, scarcity pressure, status hurdles, impostor feelings. |

-It changes | Separates value from access; redesigns gates. |
+It changes | Separates intrinsic value from access signals; redesigns gates transparently. |

 Try this | “What hidden criteria decide who gets seen/paid?” |